-Review: The Mitre Hotel, Hampton Court
+Review: The Mitre Hotel, Hampton Court, UK

 The first hotel to be opened as part of the Signet Collection – founded by Hector Ross, former chief operating officer of Longshot (owner of the luxury Beaverbrook hotel in Surrey and Bel & the Dragon Group) – the Mitre Hotel is a Grade II-listed property dating back to 1665, brimming with character and history.